mdbassit/Coloris/README.md

   //  * mixed: defaults to #RRGGBB when alpha is 1, otherwise rgba(R,G,B,A).
   format: 'mixed',

+  // Show an optional clear button and set its label
+  clearButton: {
+    show: true,
+    label: 'Clear'
+  },

   // An array of the desired color swatches to display.
 If omitted or the array is empty,
   // the color swatches will be disabled.
   swatches: [